Quansight-Labs/ndindex/docs/indices/index.md

 These are the indices that only work on a single axis of an array at a time.
-These indices also work for built-in sequence types such as `list` and `str`, and use the exact same semantics for which elements they select.
+These indices also work for built-in sequence types such as `list` and `str`, and use the exact same semantics as them for which elements they select.

 - [Integer indices](integer-indices), corresponding to
   [`ndindex.Integer`](ndindex.integer.Integer).